 ADDYY, ADDDF ALERT: ROSEN, SKILLED INVESTOR COUNSEL, Encourages adidas AG Investors to Secure Counsel Before Important Deadline in Securities Class Action Commenced by the Firm – ADDYY, ADDDF

-WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of adidas AG (OTC: ADDYY, ADDDF) between May 3, 2018 and February 21, 2023, both dates inclusive (the “Class Period”).
+WHY: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of the securities of adidas AG ADDYY ADDDF))) between May 3, 2018 and February 21, 2023, both dates inclusive (the "Class Period").
 A class action has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 27, 2023 in the securities class action commenced by the Firm.

 SO WHAT: If you purchased adidas securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.